hudsonjoseph/anura-cli/README.md

 Set up Instructions
   - clone the repo to your local machine
   - export the path to the repo on your local machine
-  - run 'anura help' to get started
+  - run 'source anura connect' to get started

 Notes
   - Need to finish the create, get, and delete commmands to allow user input to specifiy the specific resource to be targetted